Bioturbation: Fossil record

 Patterns or traces of bioturbation are preserved in lithified rock.
 The study of such patterns is called ichnology, or the study of "trace fossils", which, in the case of bioturbators, are fossils left behind by digging or burrowing animals.
 This can be compared to the footprint left behind by these animals.
 In some cases bioturbation is so pervasive that it completely obliterates sedimentary structures, such as laminated layers or cross-bedding.
 Thus, it affects the disciplines of sedimentology and stratigraphy within geology.
 The study of bioturbator ichnofabrics uses the depth of the fossils, the cross-cutting of fossils, and the sharpness (or how well defined) of the fossil to assess the activity that occurred in old sediments.
 Typically the deeper the fossil, the better preserved and well defined the specimen.

 Important trace fossils from bioturbation have been found in marine sediments from tidal, coastal and deep sea sediments.
 In addition sand dune, or Eolian, sediments are important for preserving a wide variety of fossils.
 Evidence of bioturbation has been found in deep-sea sediment cores including into long records, although the act extracting the core can disturb the signs of bioturbation, especially at shallower depths.
 Arthropods, in particular are important to the geologic record of bioturbation of Eolian sediments.
 Dune records show traces of burrowing animals as far back as the lower Mesozoic (250 Million years ago), although bioturbation in other sediments has been seen as far back as 550 Ma.

+Archaeology

+Bioturbation's effects are not limited to the biological and are studied by archaeologists alongside geologists and biologists.
+Stratification is the process by which geologic layers (strata) are laid down over time.
+Archaeological strata are those layers of cultural and biological deposits that are present on an archaeological site.
+In stratigraphy, the Law of Stratification says that the topmost layer is the youngest layer, the next layer being older than the top layer but younger than the one below it, and so on.
+Stratigraphy is critical for archaeology because the relative age of strata helps to date the materials found within particular layers.
+For example, a clay pot found in the second layer from the top would be older than a metal tool found in the uppermost layer.
+Bioturbation's effect on stratigraphy and the study of the archaeological record is immense.
+By redistributing material vertically and horizontally, bioturbation confuses the archaeological record and makes relative dating of artifacts more difficult.